santhoshBjeeffy/Dog_Breed_classifier/README.md

 6.German shephard

 Data collection: The above images has been scraped from the google search engine i.e at a time 200 images link will be
-                  generated and will be downloaded and saved in the drive.
+                  generated and downloaded in the drive.

 Model :         Used CNN Transfer Learning Resnet to train the model with 5 epochs.
                 later finetune the model by finding the appropriate learning rate with 8 epochs.